Making Friends in Japan: How to Overcome Cultural Differences

 Meetup.com is a popular platform for finding social gatherings in Japan.
 You can join groups focused on:

 Attending these meetups allows you to meet people from diverse backgrounds, including both expats and locals.
+I've used meetup in the past to help me make new connections with people outside my immediate social circle.

 Engaging in sports or hobbies is a great way to connect with people who share your interests.
 Consider joining: